snieking/ansible-role-couchbase-dockerized/README.md

 Requirements
 ------------

-The role requires that docker is installed on the target host.
+The role requires **python-pip** to be installed and available on the hosts.

+Docker is also required to be installed on the hosts.
 A good tip is to add [geerlingguy.docker](https://galaxy.ansible.com/geerlingguy/docker) role from Ansible Galaxy to your playbook before this role is executed.

+**Also make sure that the user is in the docker group.**

 Role Variables
 --------------